ibdgc/ibdgc.org/content/dcc/bgrossman.md

 ---
-name: "Ksenija Sabic"
+name: "Robert Grossman"
-title: "Research Manager"
+title: "Professor"
 role: "staff"
-picture: "/img/dcc/ksenija-sabic.png"
+picture: "/img/dcc/robert.grossman.png"
-weight: 40
+weight: 1
 ---

-Ksenija Sabic is a Research Manager at the Icahn School of Medicine at Mount Sinai with extensive industry experience with Next Generation Sequencing, sample management, quality assurance processes and regulatory affairs, as well as a myriad of wet lab techniques.
-Ksenija’s interest in personalized medicine began in the clinical sphere and she now hopes to translate this experience into the research realm by (1) contributing to ongoing empirical studies in IBD, (2) coordinating efforts and streamlining procedures for biospecimen management and processing, and (3) overseeing patient recruitment.
+Robert L. Grossman is the Frederick H. Rawson Distinguished Service Professor in Medicine and Computer Science and the Jim and Karen Frank Director of the Center for Translational Data Science at the University of Chicago.
+He has also served as the chief research informatics officer of the Biological Sciences Division since 2011.
+He is the Co-Chief in the Section of Computational Biomedicine and Biomedical Data Science in the Department of Medicine.